What if I was abused years ago?

 What if I was drinking underage?

 It’s important to remember that sexual assault is a crime—no matter the circumstances.
 You did nothing wrong.
-There is a false assumption that exists that when alcohol is involved in assault, it lessons the crime— as if the perpetrator is somehow less responsible for his/her actions under the influence, but the victim is more responsible if they’ve been drinking.
+There is a false assumption that exists that when alcohol is involved in assault, it lessons the crime—as if the perpetrator is somehow less responsible for their actions under the influence and the survivor is more responsible if they have been drinking.
 This is wrong.
 Nothing you did caused this to happen.

-In many states, and in institutions like Universities, Amnesty clauses have been put in place.
-Amnesty clauses (also known as ‘Good Samaritan’ provisions) grant immunity from consequences of drug, alcohol, and other minor student conduct infractions that could discourage reporting of sexual misconduct (2).
+In many states, and in institutions like universities, amnesty laws and rules have been put in place.
+Amnesty laws and rules (also sometimes known as ‘Good Samaritan’ provisions or laws) grant immunity from consequences of drug, alcohol, and other minor student conduct infractions that could discourage reporting of sexual misconduct (2).
 Do not let the fact that there was alcohol involved discourage you from pursuing any of your options.
 If this is not an option, talk to an attorney.
-Underage drinking is a lesser crime than sexual violence and in some cases can be dropped.